Cassandra Peterson: Elvira on home video

 In 1985, Elvira began hosting a home video series called ThrillerVideo, a division of International Video Entertainment (IVE).
 Many of these films were hand-selected by Peterson.
 Choosing to stay away from the more explicit cannibal, slasher and zombie films of the time, these were generally tamer films such as The Monster Club and Dan Curtis television films, as well as many episodes of the Hammer House of Horror television series.
 Since she had refused to host Make Them Die Slowly, Seven Doors of Death, and Buried Alive, however, the videos were released on the ThrillerVideo label without Elvira's appearance as hostess.
-After this, several extended episodes of the British namesake series Thriller (i.e. The Devil's Web, A Killer in Every Corner, Murder Motel) were also released without an appearance by Elvira; in some, such as Buried Alive, the cast replaced her.
+After this, several extended episodes of the British namesake series Thriller (i.e., The Devil's Web, A Killer in Every Corner, Murder Motel) were also released without an appearance by Elvira; in some, such as Buried Alive, the cast replaced her.

-The success of the ThrillerVideo series led to a second video set, Elvira's Midnight Madness, released through Rhino Home Video.
+The success of the Thriller Video series led to a second video set, Elvira's Midnight Madness, released through Rhino Home Video.
 In 2004 a DVD horror-film collection called Elvira's Box of Horrors was released, marking Elvira's return to horror-movie hostessing after a ten-year absence.